 13. Assists with, in conjunction with the Director, Associate Director, other Assistant Directors and Coordinators, appropriate and timely responses to system-wide or building-specific needs, emergencies, or other situations requiring central office intervention; this includes a rotational, on-call schedule.

 14. Promotes a positive image of Residence Life and fosters good public relations by investigating and responding to concerns and complaints of students, parents, University staff members and others in a manner that appropriately addresses their concerns.

 15. Promotes professional and personal growth through participation in departmental committees and/or conference and workshop experiences as assigned.

-16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or development courses required by the Director of Residence Life and Services.
+17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or development courses required by the Director of Residence Life, Housing and Dining Services.

-17. Supports the overall operation of the Department of Residence Life and Services and contributes to the accomplishments of its mission and goals by performing other essential duties as assigned by the Director of Residence Life and Services.
+18. Supports the overall operation of the Department of Residence Life, Housing and Dining Services and contributes to the accomplishments of its mission and goals by performing other essential duties as assigned by the Director of Residence Life, Housing and Dining Services.

-The Coordinator of Residence Life - University Apartments reports to and receives supervision from the Director of Residence Life and Services and supervises full-time live-in apartment staff, clerical staff, and student employees.
+The Coordinator of Residence Life - University Apartments reports to and receives supervision from the Director of Residence Life, Housing and Dining Services and supervises full-time live-in apartment staff, clerical staff, and student employees.

 OFFICE OF HUMAN RESOURCES